His Majesty's Ship

 His (or Her) Majesty's Ship, abbreviated HMS and H.M.S., is the ship prefix used for ships of the navy in some monarchies.
-Derived terms such as HMAS and equivalents in other languages such as SMS are used.
+Derivative terms such as HMAS and equivalents in other languages such as SMS are used.

-Commonwealth of Nations
+Commonwealth Realms

 United Kingdom

 With regard to the separate English and Scottish navies of the medieval period and early modern era, historians usually use terms such as "English Ship" or "Scottish Ship".

 During the late 17th century, following the Restoration, the name Royal Navy was officially adopted, as well as the prefix His Majesty's Ship, and later, Her Majesty's Ship.
 The first recorded use of the abbreviated form HMS was in 1789, in respect of HMS Phoenix.
 From 1707 to circa 1800 HBMS (for His Britannic Majesty's Ship) was also used.

 Submarines in His Majesty's service also use the prefix HMS, standing for His Majesty's Submarine, though this is sometimes rendered HMS/m.
 (See, for example, HMS/m Tireless, at IWM).
 The Royal Yacht Britannia, which was a commissioned ship in the Royal Navy, was known as HMY Britannia.
 Otherwise all ships in the Royal Navy are known as HM Ships, though formerly when a distinction was made between three-masted ship-rigged ships and smaller vessels they would be called HM Frigate X, or HM Sloop Y.

 The prefix HMS is also used by shore establishments that are commissioned "stone frigates" in the Royal Navy.
 Examples include HMS Excellent, a training school located on an island in Portsmouth Harbour, and HMS Vulcan, in Caithness in the Highland area of Scotland, which is established to test the design of nuclear power systems for use in submarines.

 The sample ship name used by the Royal Navy to signify a hypothetical vessel is HMS Nonsuch.
 This is a name that has been used by the Royal Navy in the past; on the eve of World War II the name was given to the Royal Canadian Navy.
 As of 2012 HMCS Nonsuch was the "stone frigate" of the Edmonton Division of the Canadian Naval Reserve.

 Prefixing the name by "the", as in "the HMS Ark Royal", while common, is considered bad grammar.

 British government ships not in the Royal Navy have other designations, such as RFA for ships in the Royal Fleet Auxiliary.

 Use outside the United Kingdom

 Historically, variants on HMS have been used by the navies of British colonies.
-The practice is maintained in several Commonwealth realms – states in which the monarch of UK is head of state – as well as other Commonwealth countries and former members of the British Empire.
+The practice is maintained in several Commonwealth realms – states in which the monarch of the UK is head of state – as well as other Commonwealth countries and former members of the British Empire.